Subject Knowledge Enhancement

 SKE courses are a support not a replacement for gaps in your qualifications.

-- are available in Mathematics, Physics, Modern Foreign Languages, Biology, Chemistry, Computing, English, and Geography.
+- are available in Mathematics, Physics, Modern Foreign Languages, Biology, Chemistry, Computing, English, and Religious Education.
 They can be full-time or part-time, classroom-based or online.

 - last between eight and 28 weeks, depending on the subject you want to teach and how closely related your subject knowledge is.
 Most applicants complete their SKE course immediately prior to starting their teacher training programme.